ljunggren/boozang-docs/README.md

 Actions are the steps that comprise a test case.
 This could be a mouse or keyword event, simulating a user action, or a validation (assertion) or even Javascript.
 There are also AI actions supported which are more elaborate actions such as "Visit Links" or "Form Fill".

+### Overview

+The following simple e

 ### Events

 There are three types of events supported in Boozang: Click, Keypress, and Change.
 These are fairly straightforward, but not obvious which event will be captured during a recording.
 See below list of events that will be generated for different recording scenarios.

 - Click events: Generated when clicking buttons or page elements.
-Not generated when clicking inside a form or on a checkbox.
+Not generated when clicking inside a form input, drop-down or on a checkbox.
 - Change events: Generated when filling inputs in forms and clicking mouse, tab, or enter
 - Key events: Generated when pressing keys in special circumstances.